RustPython/RustPython/README.md

 Documentation HTML files can then be found in the `target/doc` directory or you can append `--open` to the previous commands to have the documentation open automatically on your default browser.

+For a high level overview of the components, see the [architecture](architecture/architecture.md) document.

 ## Contributing

 Contributions are more than welcome, and in many cases we are happy to guide